1

 The Lot Operations Manager primarily handles vehicle inventory and logistics on the dealership lot, ensuring efficient vehicle flow and organization.
 In contrast, the Car Dealership Service Manager focuses on managing the service department, overseeing repairs, customer interactions, and service staff.
 While both roles require dealership experience, their core responsibilities differ significantly, catering to different aspects of dealership operations.

-What is a lot manager at a dealership?
+What does a lot manager do?

 What are popular job titles related to Lot Operations Manager jobs in Indiana?
 For Lot Operations Manager jobs in Indiana, the most frequently searched job titles are: